-The Rocky Mountains boast beautiful hikes ranging from beginner, intermediate to expert.
-If you don’t have experience with hiking, start with an easy hike, such as the gentle trail walk along the lakeshore of Bow Glacier Falls.
-Or, if you are a comfortable and experienced hiker why not embrace the 700 metre, 6 kilometre Ha Ling Peak hiking trail?
+The Rocky Mountains boast beautiful hikes ranging from beginner to expert.
+If you’re new to hiking, start with an easier option, such as the gentle trail walk along the lakeshore of Bow Glacier Falls.
+Or, if you are a comfortable and experienced hiker, why not embrace the 700 metre, 6 kilometre Ha Ling Peak hiking trail?

-If you are too busy to get away each weekend to the Rockies, interval training is an ideal way to prepare your body for higher altitudes.
-Interval training specially trains your cardiovascular system by increasing your heart rate significantly and then allowing it to recover again before elevating it.
+If you are too busy to get away each weekend to the Rockies, high-intensity interval training (HIIT) is an ideal way to prepare your body for higher altitudes.
+HIIT specially trains your cardiovascular system by increasing your heart rate significantly and then allowing it to recover before elevating it again.
 Examples of interval training activities include running sprints, running hills or using the interval setting on a treadmill or exercise bike.

 - Practice your breathing